harisdzl/skillswap/README.md

   - Explore how users can interact with each other to learn, and where time credits would be rewarded.
   - Explore how communities can be created from the platform, to drive engagement and foster a sense of community.
   - Explore how the platform could be used to support skill acquisition and learning, by providing resources and tools for users to improve their skills, where AI can be a valuable resource.
+  - Improve the responsiveness to screen sizes.
+  - Introduce streaming to the ai generated content.
+  - Explore how AI can be used to help the user navigate skill based learning, instead of a traditional interface.

 ---